OpenFabrics/sunfish_docs/Sunfish Doc.md

 #### 3.1.3.1.
 More Efficient Sharing of Resources Through Resource Pools

 In current HPC systems, hardware resources that are necessary to provide every type of computation must be installed into the compute nodes.
 This type of architectural design leads to wasted resources and limitations on the resources that are available to user jobs.
-For instance, if a user job requires six GPUs, 1 TB of on-board memory, and eight CPU cores in each node to complete a batch job, then the job cannot be run on a cluster with four GPUs and four CPU cores.In current HPC systems, hardware resources that are necessary to provide every type of computation must be installed into the compute nodes.
-This type of architectural design leads to wasted resources and limitations on the resources that are available to user jobs.
 For instance, if a user job requires six GPUs, 1 TB of on-board memory, and eight CPU cores in each node to complete a batch job, then the job cannot be run on a cluster with four GPUs and four CPU cores.
 In addition, if a batch job needs two GPUs and two CPU cores, two GPUs and two CPU cores are wasted resources that can't be allocated to other 'needy' batch jobs.

-In a new composable HPC system <TBD: Insert hyperlink reference to the appropriate figure>, resource pools can allocate CPU cores, NVMe memory devices, GPUs, and FPGAs from available hardware pools, through aggregated RDMA and CXL fabrics.
+In a composable HPC system <TBD: Insert hyperlink reference to the appropriate figure>, resource pools can allocate CPU cores, NVMe memory devices, GPUs, and FPGAs from available hardware pools, through aggregated RDMA and CXL fabrics.
 Hardware resources that are combined in such a manner provide versatility to batch jobs and mitigation of wasted resources.

 <TBD: Insert figure reference to image below>